 - Divide the quinoa between 4 bowls and top with the seared salmon.

-- In a medium mixing bowl, whisk together the ingredients for the sauce until smooth.
+In a medium mixing bowl, whisk together the ingredients for the sauce until smooth.
 Add more water as necessary to make the sauce drizzle-friendly.
+(The sauce can be made up to a week in advance).
 Spoon over the fish and serve immediately.

 The quinoa and tahini sauce can be made up to 3 days in advance.